|

 mild except during the full or new moon.
 Periods of calm give way to strong

-tradewinds or swells throughout the boat diving season.
+tradewinds or swells throughout the year.

 unexplored regions.